REST

-REST (Representational State Transfer) is a software architectural style that was created to describe the design and guide the development of the architecture for the World Wide Web.
-REST defines a set of constraints for how the architecture of a distributed, Internet-scale hypermedia system, such as the Web, should behave.
-The REST architectural style emphasizes uniform interfaces, independent deployment of components, the scalability of interactions between them, and creating a layered architecture to promote caching to reduce user-perceived latency, enforce security, and encapsulate legacy systems.
+REST (Representational State Transfer) is a software architectural style that was created in 2000 to guide the development of the World Wide Web.

+REST is defined as a set of six constraints for the ideal architecture of a distributed, Internet-scale hypermedia system such as the Web: Client/Server, Stateless, Cache, Uniform Interface, Layered System, and Code on Demand.
+(See The six constraints, below.)

+The motivation for these six constraints is to grant the system desirable properties such as modularity, scalability, latency-reduction, security, and compatibility with legacy systems.
+(See Implied architectural properties.)

-REST has been employed throughout the software industry to create stateless, reliable, web-based applications.
-An application that adheres to the REST architectural constraints may be informally described as RESTful, although this term is more commonly associated with the design of HTTP-based APIs and what are widely considered best practices regarding the "verbs" (HTTP methods) a resource responds to, while having little to do with REST as originally formulated—and is often even at odds with the concept.
+REST has been used to create stateless, reliable, web-based applications.
+An application that adheres to the REST architectural constraints may be informally described as RESTful, although this term is more commonly associated with the design of HTTP-based APIs and what are widely considered best practices regarding the "commands" (HTTP methods) a resource responds to, while having little to do with REST as originally formulated—and is often even at odds with the concept.

-Principle

-The term representational state transfer was introduced and defined in 2000 by computer scientist Roy Fielding in his doctoral dissertation.
-It means that a server will respond with the representation of a resource (today, it will most often be an HTML document) and that resource will contain hypermedia links that can be followed to make the state of the system change.
-Any such request will in turn receive the representation of a resource, and so on.

-An important consequence is that the only identifier that needs to be known is the identifier of the first resource requested, and all other identifiers will be discovered.
-This means that those identifiers can change without the need to inform the client beforehand and that client and server must be inherently loosely coupled.